marcoalopez/marcoalopez.github.io/Resume.md

 **2020 - 2021** - CNRS research associate in Géosciences Montpellier at the Université de Montpellier (2 years, full-time)

-**2018 - 2020** - Marie Sklodowska-Curie Clarín-COFUND postdoctoral researcher in Géosciences Montpellier at the Université de Montpellier (France). _24 months of full-time postdoc_.
+**2018 - 2020** - Marie Sklodowska-Curie Clarín-COFUND postdoctoral researcher in Géosciences Montpellier at the Université de Montpellier, France.
+(2 years, full-time).

 **2015 - 2017** - Postdoctoral researcher in the Department of Geology at the University of Oviedo (Spain). *This includes several full and part-time postdoc contracts that add up to a year of experience within this period*